davidcoles/vc5/README.md

 * Minimally invasive; does not require any modification of iptables rules on server
 * No modification of backend servers beyond adding the VIP to a loopback device
 * Health-checks run against the VIP on backend servers, not their real addresses
-* HTTP/HTTPS, full TCP handshake, half-open SYN probe and UDP DNS healthchecks supported
+* HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks supported
 * As close as possible to line-rate 10Gbps performance
 * In-kernel code execution with XDP/eBGP - native mode drivers bypass sk_buff allocation
 * (D)DoS mitigation with fast early drop rules (filtering at /20 granularity - in progress)